Ripcord (album): Singles

 The album's lead single "John Cougar, John Deere, John 3:16" was released on June 9, 2015.
 It reached number forty on the US Hot 100 and number two on both the Hot Country Songs and Country Airplay charts.
 The song was nominated for Best Country Solo Performance at the 58th Annual Grammy Awards but lost to Chris Stapleton's "Traveler".

 The second single "Break on Me" was released on October 23, 2015.
 It reached number one on the Country Airplay chart and peaked at number six on Hot Country Songs, as well as number 54 on the Hot 100.

 "Wasted Time" was released as the third single on April 4, 2016.
 Like its predecessor, it also reached number one on Country Airplay chart.
 In addition, it peaked at number four on Hot Country Songs and at number 51 on the Hot 100.

 "Blue Ain't Your Color" was released on July 30, 2016 as the album's fourth single by Urban via Snapchat.
 The song reached number one on both the Hot Country Songs and Country Airplay charts.
 Also, it reached number 24 on Hot 100.

 "The Fighter", a duet with fellow country musician Carrie Underwood, was released as the album's fifth single on February 6, 2017.
-Urban wrote the song with his producer busbee while the two were in London.
-It was inspired by conversations that Urban had with his wife Nicole Kidman early in their relationship.
-It peaked at number two on both the Hot Country Songs and Country Airplay chart.
+Urban wrote the song with his producer busbee while the two were in London.It peaked at number two on both the Hot Country Songs and Country Airplay chart.
 It also reached number 38 on the Hot 100 chart.